 Sunset dining at Santa Monica beach restaurants

 Right on Ocean Avenue, Blue Plate Taco’s ocean-facing patio is where you want to be when the sun starts to set.
 Start with some house-made chips and guacamole, order a round of fish tacos and finish your meal strong with some churros for the table.
 Blue Plate Taco’s relaxed atmosphere and proximity to the beach make it an easy stop after a long day at the beach (or after shopping along the Third Street Promenade).

 For sunset dining right on the Santa Monica Pier, there’s The Lobster, which has no shortage of lobster entrees, including steamed, grilled and poached lobster, as well as lobster-infused dishes, like the Lobster & Shrimp Sausage Bolognese.
 For the real adventurous eater, there are a couple caviar options, one from Russia and another from France.

-Hotel Shangri-La at the Ocean’s rooftop lounge and bar, ONYX, offers some of the best views in Santa Monica.
+Hotel Shangri-La's rooftop lounge and bar, ONYX, offers some of the best views in Santa Monica.
 Come at sunset, grab a seat next to one of the fireplaces, and order from the small bites menu until 10 p.m.
 This is one of the most laid-back sundowners in the city.

 The Penthouse, the rooftop restaurant at the Huntley hotel, is worth the visit, too.
 From here, 18 stories above the street, you can take in 360-degree views of Santa Monica.
 For something on the lighter side, the Black Truffle Grilled Cheese is a favorite among locals.
 Dinner ranges from seafood, such as crispy salmon, to vegan options, such as the vegan house-made pasta with vegetables from the local farmers’ market.